Domestic reactions to the January 6 United States Capitol attack: Support for Capitol attackers

 In addition to the dozens of police officers suspected of participating in Trump's pre-riot rally, joining the Capitol riots, or both, some law enforcement officials made statements in support of the rally.
 John Catanzara, chair of the Chicago chapter of the Fraternal Order of Police, said that the rioters who attacked the Capitol were "entitled to voice their frustration" and claimed the event, which resulted in several deaths, had been non-violent.

 Members of the far-right group Proud Boys posted messages boasting and taking credit for causing "absolute terror".
 Walter West II, the sergeant-at-arms of the Republican Party of Texas, was removed from his post after expressing support for the rioters on Facebook.

 Far-right conspiracy theory and fake news website InfoWars ran the headline "Unarmed woman carrying Trump flag executed in U.S. Capitol building" on January 6.
 Far-right political website Big League Politics called Mike Pence a traitor for praising the Capitol Police, who shot a "patriotic woman dead".

-On February 5, 2022, Arkansas Governor Asa Hutchinson joined with Alaska U.S. Senator Lisa Murkowski to condemn the Republican National Committee's censure of Representatives Adam Kinzinger and Liz Cheney for those members' support of and participation on the Select Committee of the U.S. House that was tasked with investigating the Capitol attack intended to prevent the certification of the 2020 election of President Joe Biden.
-The RNC contended that the lethal riot was an example of "legitimate political discourse."
+On February 5, 2022, Arkansas Governor Asa Hutchinson joined with Alaska U.S. Senator Lisa Murkowski to condemn the Republican National Committee's censure of Representatives Adam Kinzinger and Liz Cheney.

+The pair had been censured for their support of, and participation in, the Select Committee of the U.S. House tasked with investigating the Capitol attack.
+The RNC contended that the lethal riot was an example of "legitimate political discourse".

 In December 2022, Representative Marjorie Taylor Greene told the New York Young Republican Club: "If Steve Bannon and I had organized that [the Capitol attack], we would have won.
 Not to mention, we would’ve been armed."
-The event was attended by Rudy Giuliani, Steve Bannon, Donald Trump Jr., and Jack Posobeic; lawmakers including George Santos, Mike Collins and Cory Mills; and members of VDARE and Project Veritas.
+The event was attended by Rudy Giuliani, Steve Bannon, Donald Trump Jr., and Jack Posobiec; lawmakers including George Santos, Mike Collins and Cory Mills; and members of VDARE and Project Veritas.